ELF-Lab/OjibweMorph/xfst/README.md

 - *woRule1, woRule2:* For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1".
 AKA, wi -> o / C __.
 In Border Lakes, this rule only applies with non-word-final "Cwi" sequences.
 For example, we get "mizhwi" rather than "mizho" for the imerative form.
 	- MUST PRECEED _vowelDeletion_

-- *n1Rule, s1Rule:* Stems ending in "n1" palatalize to "zh" and "s1" to "sh" when the suffix complex starts with the first person theme sign "i1" or "i2".
+- *n1Rule, s1Rule:* Stems ending in "n1" palatalize to "zh" and "s1" to "sh" when the suffix complex starts with the first person theme sign "i1" or inanimate singular marker "i2".
   	- MUST PRECEED _vowelDeletion_

 - _vowelDeletion:_ Delete word-final short vowels in multi-syllabic words or mono-syllabic words with a long vowel (preseve the short vowel in mono-syllabic words with a short vowel, e.g. "makwa").